AntonSlooten/Aion-2.7-JDK25-Nexus-Edition/README.md

 ---

-## 🚀 Migration & Update Changelog

-Here is a detailed breakdown of the development work carried out by **Nexus Connect** to bring this classic emulator into the modern era:
+🚀 Here is a detailed breakdown of the development work carried out by **Nexus Connect** to bring this classic emulator into the modern era:

 ### Aion 2.7 Java 6 → Java 25 Migration
 * **Version:** Java 25 Production Build
 * **Status:** Stable / Production Ready

-#### PHASE 1 - Maven & Java 25 Migration
-*  Migrated Java 6 → Java 25
-*  Converted Ant project → Maven Multi-Module
-*  Created Parent POM structure
-*  Commons module migrated
-*  Chat Server migrated
-*  Login Server migrated
-*  Game Server migrated
-*  Full project build successful

-#### PHASE 2 - Dependency Modernization
-*  Upgraded Apache Commons Lang
-*  Upgraded Google Guava
-*  Upgraded Quartz Scheduler
-*  Removed legacy JLine
-*  Dependency cleanup and compatibility fixes

-#### PHASE 3 - Performance Modernization
-*  HikariCP integration & tuning
-*  Modern ExecutorService implementation
-*  **Java 25 Virtual Threads integration** (Massive concurrency improvement!)
-*  ThreadPool modernization
-*  Concurrent Collections cleanup
-*  Scheduler improvements
-*  Shared collection synchronization improvements

-#### PHASE 4 - Java 25 Cleanup
-*  Implicit cast warnings fixed
-*  Redundant cast warnings fixed
-*  Switch fall-through warnings fixed
-*  Deprecated API cleanup
-*  Java 25 compiler compatibility improvements

 ### 📦 Build Status
 * **Commons:** Build OK / Running OK